spatialthoughts/qgis-tutorials/source/docs/3/automating_map_creation.rst

 - How to use the ``Inverted Polygons`` style renderer to fill areas outside of polygons.
 - How to use an expression in the ``Rule Based`` style renderer to show only the current feature in Atlas.
-- Apply expressions to create dynamic labels in Print Composer.
+- Apply expressions to create dynamic labels in Print Layout.
 - How to use ``Shapeburst fill`` style renderer to create a dual-tone polygon fill.

 Get the data